jshiles/random_toy_notebooks/README.md

 A [notebook](notebooks/google_trends_stl_loess.ipynb) to answer if people are drinking more or less in COVID times.

-A [answer](notebooks/estimate_pi.ipynb) to a fun little interview question I saw on Reddit about estimating Pi given a certain function.
+An [answer](notebooks/estimate_pi.ipynb) to a fun little interview question I saw on Reddit about estimating Pi given a certain function.